MSc Degree Programme:

 Signal processing and communications provide the theoretical foundations for any application which generates, processes, transmits or stores any type of signal.
 Practical examples are computers and smart phones, and the Internet, DVD players, radar and wireless systems, sensor networks, medical images and digital cameras.

-The course is unique in Europe as the curriculum covers both signal processing and communications with an emphasis on basic concepts common to both disciplines.
-We teach fundamental principles and use real-world system examples to demonstrate their practical application.
+This course is one of several in Europe which has a curriculum that covers both signal processing and communications.
+The key strength of our course is that we place an emphasis on fundamental concepts and how they relate to recent advances in both disciplines.
+We also use real-world system examples to demonstrate their practical application.

 The course will appeal to graduates who wish to pursue a career in a range of industries such as communications, radar, medical imaging and wherever signal processing is applied.
 It is suitable for graduates who wish to develop the specialist knowledge and skills relevant to this industry and as advanced study in preparation for research work in an academic or industrial environment, or in a specialist consultancy organisation.
 All lecture courses are at the cutting edge of research in this field.